tiongjjyi/tp/docs/UserGuide.md

 [_Back to Top_](#table-of-contents)

----
 <div style="page-break-after: always"></div>

 ### **Home Page Commands**
-CodeSphere has a home page that displays the list of courses you are currently overseeing and have stored in the application.
+The home page in CodeSphere displays the list of courses that you are currently overseeing and have stored in the application.

 *![Home Page](images/HomePage.png)*